If you wish to make an impact through charitable giving, you can establish a fund with POISE to address your areas of interests.

 FIELD OF INTEREST FUNDS focus on issues of concern.
 You may suggest grants to organizations that operate in a specific field such as: education, children and youth, health and human services, arts/culture, and urban and economic development.
 You may also rely on Foundation staff to research and select organizations that are having a great impact on the community within the field of interest.

-NEIGHBORHOOD ASSET FUNDS are endowment funds that are space-based and are organized to benefit the sustainability and growth of a specific neighborhood.
+NEIGHBORHOOD ASSET FUNDS are funds that are space-based and are organized to benefit the sustainability and growth of a specific neighborhood.
 These funds are managed by community representatives who will determine where to best invest the resources within their neighborhoods.